AB-BLAST 3.0 is a powerful

 of specific parameter restrictions you might wish to change —

-and able to handle even your biggest jobs with aplomb.
+and able to handle the biggest jobs with aplomb.

 Users of other BLAST implementations have suffered every few years through a series

-of expensive and time-consuming rewrites, alpha releases, beta releases, format changes,
+of expensive and time-consuming rewrites, alpha releases, beta releases, output format changes,

-specialized spin-off programs, and bewildering arrays of new program parameters,
+database format changes, specialized spin-off programs, and new program parameters and behaviors

 Meanwhile AB-BLAST was built from scratch